japanj/pugs-detection/README.md

 | OSM data | OSM | TBD | [Open Data Commons Open Database License (ODbL)](https://opendatacommons.org/licenses/odbl/) |
 | Ground truth data  | European Union's Copernicus Land Monitoring Service, Dresden Open Data Portal | TBD | 1.
 The data is regulated under EU law (Commission Delegated Regulation (EU) No 1159/2013) which based on a principle of full, open and free access. <br> 2. test |

-More details about each ground truth dataset can be found in `4_ground_truth_exploration.ipynb` notebook.
+More details about each ground truth dataset can be found in ...

 ## Hardware and Software Specifications

-I use Windows Subsystem for Linux (WSL) to work on and run the workflow.
+Windows Subsystem for Linux (WSL) is used to develop and run the workflow.
 ```
 Host Operating System (OS): Windows 11 (64-bit OS, x64-based processor)
 Workflow Environment: WSL2 (Ubuntu 22.04.3 LTS)